dotnet/docs-aspire/docs/database/mysql-integration.md

 > [!TIP]
 > The `connectionName` parameter must match the name used when adding the MySQL database resource in the app host project.
 In other words, when you call `AddDatabase` and provide a name of `mysqldb` that same name should be used when calling `AddMySqlDataSource`.
 For more information, see [Add MySQL server resource and database resource](#add-mysql-server-resource-and-database-resource).

-You can then retrieve the <xref:MySqlConnector.MySqlDataSource> instance using dependency injection.
+You can then retrieve the `MySqlConnector.MySqlDataSource` instance using dependency injection.
 For example, to retrieve the data source from an example service:

 ```csharp
 public class ExampleService(MySqlDataSource dataSource)